Matthew-act546/Matthew-act546/README.md

 ***SCSS, BOOTSTRAP5, DOM, JSX*** - I watch tutorial videos from net ninja and freecodecamp.org.
 Lately ive been really focusing on the frontend development i do some projects here and sooner i will post it in here in my github.

+***PHP & MySql***- I watch tutorial videos all from Bro Code.
+I do php because of 1 our subject need it for backend laravel and the prerequsite of learning laravel is to get to know in mysql database *soon laravel*

 </details>

 ## Contributions